-- (1) Applications for employment/additions to the Identified Casual and Unidentified Casual List shall be made available through advertisements in the local newspapers. - (2) New employees to be added to the Identified and Unidentified Casual Watchmen List must be jointly agreed to by the Joint Port Labor Relations Committee and shall be subject to a "probationary period" of ninety (90) days.
+- (2) Subject to advance approval by the Joint Labor Relations Committee of each port, registered watchmen may transfer from San Francisco to Los Angeles or viceversa. - (3) Watchmen who are found guilty by the Joint Watchman Labor Relations Committee of theft, pilferage, broaching, or for aiding and abetting or for any type of stealing of cargo and/or company or personal property shall be automatically deregistered. - b.
+New Employees - Applications for employment/additions to the Identified Casual and Unidentified Casual List shall be made available through advertisements in the local newspapers, to be paid for by the employer. - (2) New employees to be added to the Identified and Unidentified Casual Watchmen List must be jointly agreed to by the Joint Port Labor Relations Committee and shall be subject to a "probationary period" of ninety (90) days.
 Within the ninety (90) day probationary period, any unidentified casual or identified casual Watchman determined by the employer to be unsatisfactory, may be removed from the Unidentified Casual or Identified Casual List following notification to the Joint Port Labor Relations Committee.
-Identified Casual Watchmen must attain a minimum of ninety (90) day Watches (shifts) within a period of two (2) years to be eligible for registration. - (3) All new identified and unidentified casual watchmen will be required to successfully complete and pass an interview, a comprehensive medical examination, and drug and alcohol screening test prior to being added to the Identified Casual Watchmen List.
+Identified Casual Watchmen must attain a minimum of ninety (90) day Watches (shifts) within a period of two (2) years to be eligible for registration. - (3) All new casual watchmen will be required to successfully complete and pass an interview, a comprehensive medical examination, a drug and alcohol screening test, and reefer and screener training prior to being added to the Casual Watchmen List.
 The medical examination shall set forth physical standards (such as eyesight, weight, heart, substance dependence and use) that are required to safely and effectively perform the job of a watchman.
 The cost of the physical examination shall be borne by the Employers.
-Identified casual watchmen shall be required to take safety training prior to being dispatched in accordance with OSHA Regulation 3203.
+Identified Casual watchmen shall be required to take safety training prior to being dispatched in accordance with OSHA Regulation 3203.

-(4) Subject to agreement by the Joint Port Labor Relations Committee, Identified Casual Watchmen who have satisfactorily completed a minimum of ninety (90) shifts may be granted Class "B" registration.
+- (4) Subject to agreement by the Joint Port Labor Relations Committee, Identified Casual Watchmen who have satisfactorily completed a minimum of ninety (90) shifts may be granted Class "B" registration.
 Any dispute as to the need for such registration shall be subject to prompt resolution through the grievance machinery, including arbitration.
-Promotion to Class "A" status will be based on available work opportunity for Class "A".
+Promotion to Class "A" status will be based on available work opportunity for Class "A." - (5) Promotion to Class "A" and "B" status will be based on available work opportunity for both, subject to discussion and approval of the Joint Labor Relations Committee. - (6) Watchman Permissive Rule Applicable to Children of Deceased - 1.
+A child of a deceased registered watchman who had not reached eligibility for unreduced regular retirement under the ILWU-PMA Watchmen Pension Plan and was on the active registration list at the time of death shall be entitled to apply for Class "B" registration in the same category that the decedent was registered, provided that the following considerations are met: